-On Wednesday, Rachel from TheatreNI led a workshop in critical review, podcasts and blogging with the performing arts students at Northern Regional College, Newtownabbey.
+On Wednesday 5th December, Rachel McAdam from TheatreNI led a workshop in critical review, podcasts and blogging with the performing arts students at Northern Regional College, Newtownabbey.
 Students received training in critical thinking and review, as well as interactive and practical podcast and blog workshops with immediate feedback.
 The students at NRC watched a live recording of the West End production of Billy Elliot and reviewed the first act in groups.
 Each group concentrated on a different aspect; Music, Acting/Direction, Costume, Movement and Set/Lighting.
+Please see below for each group’s review:

 Don’t worry lads, we’re on your side,